Thrandeston: History

 Thrandeston has its origins in the arable community mainly in the growing of hemp, as the nearby town of Diss was a large linen market.
 Three linen weavers, a tailor and a collar maker were all listed in the village in the late 17th century.
 A cattle fair was held annually on 31 July and in 1848 there were 347 inhabitants.

 Church

-St Margaret, Thrandeston contains the armorial bearings of the Rix and Blakeby families.
-The 15th century tower has a dedicatory inscription.
+St Margaret, Thrandeston contains the hatchments of the Blakely family.
+The 15th-century tower has a dedicatory inscription.
 It remembers that the Sulyards and the Cornwallises had it built.
 Inside are medieval carvings and wooden figures and animals, thought to be witches.